|San Juan, Puerto Rico Coastal Digital Elevation Model

 state, and local government agencies, academic institutions, and private companies.

 DEMs are referenced to the vertical tidal datum of Mean High Water (MHW) and horizontal

 datum of World Geodetic System 1984 (WGS84).
-Cell size for the DEMs ranges from 1/3
+Grid spacings for the DEMs range from

 1/3 arc-second (~10 meters) to 3 arc-seconds (~90 meters).